DON'T DO LIFE ALONE.

 How do I get plugged into a group?
-Signing up for the next available Foundations Course is the first step into small group community.
+Signing up for the next available Foundations Course (offered 2-3x times a year) is the first step into small group community.
 Once you’ve completed the 7-week study, you will then be followed up with on your next steps of joining a small group.

 Sometimes, your Foundations Course group will be such a good fit that you will continue for the remainder of the year as a group.
-Other times, your Foundations Course group will dissolve after the 7-weeks and then each person will be placed in other open small groups.
+Other times, your Foundations Course group will dissolve after the 7-weeks and then, ideally, each person will be placed in other open small groups.

 A small group will be open until it hits capacity - somewhere around 8-12 people is a healthy size small group.
 During your time in a small group, you'll get to know new people and together walk through various studies on how and why God uses community to grow our faith.
 GVF’s small groups mainly exist as a way for people to connect other GVF’ers.

 What if I don’t like my group?
 Finding the right small group is a lot like dating.
 Maybe the first person you go out with is your soul mate... but maybe not.
 If you're in an open group and it's just not clicking for whatever reason, you can opt out at any time – really, it’s ok.
 Then sign up for the next open group and try again.